List of Marvel Comics characters: S: Unnamed criminal

 Following Spider-Man's fight with Goblin King, it was revealed that Roderick Kingsley sold some of Squid's equipment to an unnamed criminal.
-This version of Squid later joins the Hateful Hexad alongside Bearboarguy, Gibbon, Ox, Swarm, and White Rabbit.
-The fight was crashed by Itsy Bitsy and he was among those killed by her.
+This version of Squid later joins the Hateful Hexad.
+The fight is crashed by Itsy Bitsy, who kills Squid.

-Reception of Squid

-In 2020, CBR.com ranked the Don Callahan version of Squid 6th in their "Spider-Man: 10 Weirdest Animal Villains From The Comics That We'd Like To See In The MCU" list.
+Squidd

+The Squidd is an adversary of Namor.

 Squid-Boy

 Squid-Boy (Samuel "Sammy" Paré) is a character appearing in American comic books published by Marvel Comics.
 Created by Chuck Austen and Ron Garney, the character is a mutant and a student at the Xavier Institute for Higher Learning.

 Sammy Paré is a 10-year-old Canadian boy whose genetic mutation causes him to physically resemble a fish.
 The physical nature of his mutation causes his classmates to ridicule him.
 Sammy considers using a gun to shoot his tormentors, but before he can do so, he is visited by Professor X and Beast, who recruit him to enroll at the Xavier Institute.
 On the return trip to the institute, Professor X takes a detour to Ireland to aid in an X-Men mission at Cassidy Keep.
 Sammy saves Juggernaut (Cain Marko) from drowning in the ocean, which begins a friendship between the two.
-Cain reforms and becomes a surrogate father to Sammy, who also becomes friends with Carter Ghazikhanian and Icarus from the New Mutants.
+Cain reforms and becomes a surrogate father to Sammy.

-Sammy's mother eventually finds out about his relationship with Cain and calls upon the Canadian super-team Alpha Flight to bring the boy home.
-Sometime after Sammy's departure, Juggernaut suspects that Sammy's father Claude is physically abusing him.
-Cain, who suffered similar abuse at the hands of his own father, decides to visit Sammy to investigate.
-When he and Northstar arrive at Sammy's home in Vancouver they find the boy covered in bruises.
-Cain snaps and severely beats Claude, destroying the Paré home in the process.
-He is subdued by Alpha Flight.
-When Cain is incarcerated for violating his parole, Sammy's mother testifies on his behalf.
-After Juggernaut's release, Sammy returns to the institute with his mother, who entertains the thought of a romantic relationship with Cain.

 Juggernaut later infiltrates the Brotherhood of Mutants as a double agent for the X-Men.
-When Sammy stumbles upon a meeting of the group outside the school grounds, he assumes that Juggernaut betrayed the X-Men and lashes out at him before being killed by Black Tom Cassidy.
+When Sammy stumbles upon a meeting of the group outside the school grounds, he assumes that Juggernaut betrayed the X-Men and lashes out at him, but is killed by Black Tom Cassidy.
 During the Krakoan Age, he is resurrected on Krakoa.